-The proposed UBC Indian Residential School History and Dialogue Centre (IRSHDC) stands at the turning point between Canada’s difficult history and the prospect of a better future for all Canadians.
+The UBC Indian Residential School History and Dialogue Centre (IRSHDC) stands at the turning point between Canada’s difficult history and the prospect of a better future for all Canadians.
 Your support of the Centre helps to redefine relationships between Aboriginal and non-Aboriginal people and build a more collaborative future.

 Before the work of the Truth and Reconciliation Commission, few Canadians were aware of the history of residential schools and of its lasting effects.
 Yet nearly every Aboriginal family in Canada has been affected by the legacy of the schools.
 The time for reflection, healing and growth is now.